dhondta/python-tinyscript/docs/pages/enhancements.md

 `itertools` is extended with the following items:

-- `product2`: this is an improvement of the original `product`, also handling generators
+- `product2`: this is an improvement of the original `product`, also handling generators.
-- `reset`: given a generator function decorated by `resettable`, this functions can reset a generator instantiated by this function
+- `reset`: given a generator function decorated by `resettable`, this functions can reset a generator instantiated by this function.
-- `resettable`: decorator for registering the reference to the generator function and its arguments used to make a generator, then making resettable each generator made by this function
+- `resettable`: decorator for registering the reference to the generator function and its arguments used to make a generator, then making resettable each generator made by this function.
-- `NonResettableGeneratorException`: specific exception for handling a generator not decorated by `resettable` thrown while trying to reset it with the `reset` function
+- `NonResettableGeneratorException`: specific exception for handling a generator not decorated by `resettable` thrown while trying to reset it with the `reset` function.

 -----